cakephp/docs/en/appendices/2-5-migration-guide.rst

 CompletionShell
 ---------------

-- The CompletionShell was added, this allows integration with autocompletion libraries for shell environments like bash, or zsh.
+- The CompletionShell was added.
+It aims to assist in the creation of autocompletion libraries for shell environments like bash, or zsh.
 No shell scripts are included in CakePHP, but the underlying tools are now available.

 Controller
 ==========